-In addition to location, geofencing companies can also customize your campaign to specific demographics such as income, age, interests, and more.
+In addition to location, geofencing companies can also customize your campaign to specific demographics, such as income, age, interests, and more.
 Targeting more particular groups mean that you can still focus your marketing efforts on the people who are most likely to turn into customers.

 Geofencing advertising complements other addressable campaigns.

-Addressable geofencing doesn’t have to be a standalone tactic.
+Addressable geofencing doesn’t have to be a stand-alone tactic.
 Geofencing can improve the success rate of other addressable campaigns.
-Digital marketing messages in specific households can efficiently be reinforced and followed up with direct mail pieces that consumers will recognize from ads on their devices.
+Digital marketing messages in specific households can be efficiently reinforced and followed up with direct mail pieces that consumers will recognize from ads on their devices.

 Addressable geofencing supports conversion zone tracking.